saisuprajamalla/FileOrganizer/README.md

 ## Requirements

-- For running the application: Java Runtime Environment (JRE) 11 or higher
+ For running the application: Java Runtime Environment (JRE) 11 or higher
+  1. check if JRE is installed using "java -version".
+  2. if not installed
+     follow https://medium.com/@kirebyte/using-homebrew-to-install-java-jdk11-on-macos-2021-4a90aa276f1c and install it for MAC. or follow https://www.geeksforgeeks.org/how-to-download-and-install-java-for-64-bit-machine/ for windows.

+### Note:
-- For compiling the source code (if needed): Java Development Kit (JDK) 11 or higher.
-Compiled code is already uploaded.
+- Compiled code is already uploaded.
+- "junit-platform-console-standalone-1.8.1.jar" is added to the repo to run unit tests from terminal.

+### Key Considerations

+- Case Sensitivity: Directory names are case-sensitive, following typical file system behavior.
+This decision ensures that directories with the same name but different cases are treated as distinct entities.

+- Indentation: The LIST command outputs the directory structure with proper indentation to represent the hierarchy.
+The root directory is printed without indentation, while subsequent levels are indented for clarity.

 ## Instructions